nomppy/nomppy.github.io/content/posts/impostor.md

 some are happy, stress-free, a life dedicated to joy instead of "impact".

 when i picture these worlds, it is always through someone else's eyes that i look and judge.
-"here, this guy isn't isn't doing anything useful with his life. he's not good at anything." or, "who let him become a professor? he's making such little progress on a problem someone else could probably solve easily."
+"here, this guy isn't doing anything useful with his life. he's not good at anything." or, "who let him become a professor? he's making such little progress on a problem someone else could probably solve easily."

 this is the crux of the matter: i'm okay with living a normal, peaceful life, but i'm afraid of being seen as mediocre, and giving up my identity(ies).